 Is there an age limit for weight loss surgery?

-The typical minimum age in our program is 18 years.
-However, there is no absolute limit.
-As long as you are physically able to withstand an operation and you fulfill the other criteria for surgery, you are a candidate.
+There is no definite age limit, as long as you are physically able to withstand an operation and you fulfill the other criteria for surgery.